-- 1. The definition of sexual harassment: - 2.
+- 1. The definition of sexual harassment; - 2.
 The scope of the District's education programs or activities; - 3.
 How to conduct an investigation and the District's grievance process, including, as applicable, hearings, appeals, and informal resolution processes; and - 4.
 How to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

-Investigators must receive training on how to prepare an investigation report as outlined in Subsection F(4)(b) above, including, but not limited to, issues of relevance.
+Investigators must receive training on how to prepare an investigation report as outlined in Subsection F(4) above, including, but not limited to, issues of relevance.

-Decision-Makers and Appeals Officers must receive training on issues of evidence and questioning, including, but not limited to, when questions about a Complainant's prior sexual history or disposition are not relevant.
+Decision-Makers and Appeals Officers must receive training on issues of evidence and questioning, including when questions about a Complainant's prior sexual history or disposition are not relevant.

-Any materials used to train District employees who act as Title IX Coordinators, Investigators, Decision-Makers, Appeals Officers, or who facilitate an informal resolution process must not rely on sex stereotypes and must promote impartial investigations and adjudications of Formal Complaints.
-These training materials must be posted on the District's website.
+Any materials used to train District employees who act as Title IX Coordinators, Investigators, Decision-Makers, or who facilitate an informal resolution process must not rely on sex stereotypes and must promote impartial investigations and adjudications of Formal Complaints.
+These training materials will also be posted on the District's website.

-N. Record Keeping
+P. Record Keeping

-The District will maintain records related to reports of alleged Title IX sexual harassment for a minimum of seven years.
+Records related to reports of alleged Title IX sexual harassment will be maintained by the District for a minimum of seven years.
 This retention requirement applies to investigation records, disciplinary sanctions, remedies, appeals, and records of any action taken, such as supportive measures.